 Text by Katharina Healing

-When it comes to clothing, living or food, great value is placed on ensuring that no resources are wasted and that people and people are treated with care.
-But what about that Jewelry?
+May it be clothing, living trends oder nutrition - nowadays, great importance is attached to the fact that no resources are wasted and nature and man are handled with care.
+But what about the jewelry industry?

 It is just as much an integral part of everyday life for many, but the question of its production hardly ever arises.
-Is there such a thing as "fair jewelery" and ethical gold?
+Is there such a thing as "fair, sustainable jewelry" and ethical gold?
 A look behind the scenes of the jewelry industry and its production methods:

 What does ethical gold mean?